galiatsatouaikaterini/imdb-recommendation-system/README.md

 ### TO DO
 - preprocessing / preparation:
-    - exclude the movies with rating number lower than a threshold/ weighted average
+    - exclude the movies with rating number lower than 1000: DONE
     - create one type called movie for every type of movie and one for the tv series: DONE
     - explore the values of TitleType and Genres to drop unwanted ones: DONE
     - get wikipedia plots : DONE